-At a technical level, it is a type of AJAX application which can obtain commands, send responses back and is able to talk cross-domain.
+At a technical level, it is a type of AJAX application that can obtain commands, send responses back and is able to talk cross-domain.
 The XSS Shell is a tool that can be used to set up an XSS Channel between a victim and an attacker so that an attacker can take control of the victim's browser by sending it arbitrary commands.

 An example of injection would be:

 How to use it?
 On the left side of the screen go to Utilities tab and then Remote Control, now select "Agent-XSS".
-On the Editor you will see the code to be executed into the victim's browser once triggered.
-You should change the value in the code from "http://127.0.0.1:8000/agent/;" for the IP address that you want to trick, for example if you want to use something else than localhost let's say a class C like 192.168.0.1 as a server, you will have with something like "http://192.168.0.1/agent/"; so when the XSS gets executed it will know where to find the server.
+On the Editor, you will see the code to be executed into the victim's browser once triggered.
+You should change the value in the code from "http://127.0.0.1:8000/agent/;" for the IP address that you want to trick, for example, if you want to use something else than localhost let's say a class C like 192.168.0.1 as a server, you will have with something like "http://192.168.0.1/agent/"; so when the XSS gets executed it will know where to find the server.

 How to conduct a real attack during a pentest?